 The M.S. in Nutrition and Wellness/M.P.H. dual degree integrates an applied foundation of the science of health promotion with community health processes.
 Students learn to assess individuals and communities for health problems, services and needs, and develop appropriate solutions.

 This option requires separate application and admission to each degree program.
 The completion of all requirements for all programs is required.
 The M.S. in Nutrition and Wellness/M.P.H. dual degree program requires a minimum of 96 quarter credit hours.
 The student must complete (a) the combined M.S. in Nutrition and Wellness and M.P.H. foundation courses, (b) one concentration (Nutrition and Wellness) and (c) the public health capstone MPH 690.
 The M.S. in Nutrition and Wellness program director serves as the advisor of this dual degree program.

-M.P.H. and M.S. in Nutrition and Wellness Dual Degree Curriculum Combined M.P.H. and M.S. in Nutrition and Wellness Foundation Courses and M.P.H.
-Capstone (84): MPH 511 Biostatistics (4) MPH 601 Behavioral and Social Aspects of Public Health (4) MPH 602 Public Health System (4) MPH 603 Ethical and Political Issues (4) MPH 604 Epidemiology (4) MPH 605 Environmental Health (4) MPH 607 Community Health Analysis (4) MPH 609 Cultural Context of Health (4) MPH 610 Health Policy (4) MPH 611 Public Health Biology (4) MPH 632 Public Health and Health Education (4) MPH 662 Management of Health Services Organizations (4) MPH 690 Supervised Field Internship in Public Health (6) NTR 581 Obesity: Theory and Practice Applications (4) NTR 585 Complementary Nutrition Therapies (4) NTR 539 Health and Wellness Research Planning (4)
+M.P.H. and M.S. in Nutrition and Wellness Dual Degree Curriculum

+Combined M.P.H. and M.S. in Nutrition and Wellness Foundation Courses and M.P.H.
+Capstone (84):

+MPH 511 Biostatistics (4)

+MPH 601 Behavioral and Social Aspects of Public Health (4)

+MPH 602 Public Health System (4)

+MPH 603 Ethical and Political Issues (4)

+MPH 604 Epidemiology (4)

+MPH 605 Environmental Health (4)

+MPH 607 Community Health Analysis (4)

+MPH 609 Cultural Context of Health (4)

+MPH 610 Health Policy (4)

+MPH 611 Public Health Biology (4) MPH 632 Public Health and Health Education (4) MPH 662 Management of Health Services Organizations (4) MPH 690 Supervised Field Internship in Public Health (6) NTR 581 Obesity: Theory and Practice Applications (4) NTR 585 Complementary Nutrition Therapies (4) NTR 539 Health and Wellness Research Planning (4) NTR 644 Advanced Metabolism (4) Applied Research (10):
-NTR 633 Advanced Nutrition Topics in Micronutrients (2) NTR 644 Advanced Metabolism: Lipids and Carbohydrates (4) NTR 647 Advanced Metabolism: Proteins (2) Applied Research (10):

-- On campus students complete the following three courses: NTR 694 Applied Data Analyses (2), NTR 697 Research I (4) and NTR 698 Research II (4) - Online students complete the following three courses: NTR 693 Data Analysis and Interpretation (4), NTR 695 Applied Research (4), and NTR 696 Research Communications (2).
-Starting the Program:

-Applicants must meet program prerequisites and application requirements designated for each of the M.S. in Nutrition and Wellness and M.P.H. programs prior to acceptance.
+- On campus students complete the following three courses: NTR 693 Descriptive Research (4), NTR 697 Research I (4) and NTR 698 Research II (4) - Online students complete the following three courses: NTR 693 Descriptive Research (4), NTR 695 Applied Research (4), and NTR 696 Research Communications (4).
+Starting the Program: Applicants must meet program prerequisites and application requirements designated for each of the M.S. in Nutrition and Wellness and M.P.H. programs prior to acceptance.
 Please refer to those sections of this catalog for details.

-Dietetic Internship Concentration (26):

-NTR 515 Medical Nutrition Therapy Advanced Concepts and Outcome Measurement (4)

-NTR 523 Case Studies in Dietetics Seminar (2)

-NTR 524 Portfolio and Professional Issues (2)

-NTR 532 Counseling for Disordered Eating in Sports (2)

-NTR 568 DI Clinical Review (1)

-NTR 570 DI Orientation (1)

-NTR 571 DI Foodservice (2)

-NTR 572 DI Maternal and Child Nutrition (1)

-NTR 573 DI ENP (1)

-NTR 574 DI Community (1)

-NTR 575 DI Clinical (3)

-NTR 576 DI Clinical (LTC/SubAcute) (2)

-NTR 577 Nutrition Clinic Management (2)

-NTR 578 DI Skill and Practice Competence (2)

-Health Education Concentration (12):

-NTR 530 Science of Sports Nutrition (4)

-NTR 557 Nutrition Communication through Technologies (4)

-MPH or NTR electives (4)

 Completion of the following courses within the foundation and as electives earns the Health Education and Promotion Certificate (16 quarter credit hours required) from the M.P.H. program: MPH 601, MPH 609, MPH 632, and one of the following MPH 634 or MPH 664.
 A minimum GPA of 3.000 in certificate applicable coursework is required to receive a certificate.

-Nutrition Entrepreneurship Concentration (18):

-MBA 559 Entrepreneurship (4)

-NTR 557 Nutrition Communications Through Technology (4)

-MBA 622 Creativity and Innovation in Business (4)

-NTR 658 Venture Planning in Nutrition (4)

-MGMT 552 Leadership (2)

-Completion of the following courses as part of this concentration earns the Nutrition Entrepreneurship Certificate (16 quarter credit hours): MBA 559, NTR 657, MBA 622, and NTR 658.
+Nutrition Entrepreneurship Concentration (18): MBA 559 Entrepreneurship (4) NTR 557 Nutrition Communications Through Technology (4) MBA 622 Creativity and Innovation in Business (4) NTR 658 Venture Planning in Nutrition (4) MGMT 552 Leadership (2) Completion of the following courses as part of this concentration earns the Nutrition Entrepreneurship Certificate (16 quarter credit hours): MBA 559, NTR 657, MBA 622, and NTR 658.
 A minimum GPA of 3.000 in certificate applicable coursework is required to receive a certificate.
 Students completing the following courses earn the Health Research Methods Certificate (16 quarter hours): MPH 511, NTR 629, MPH 604, and NTR 693.
 A minimum GPA of 3.000 in certificate applicable coursework is required to receive a certificate.
 Courses may not be offered each quarter.

 Master of Science in Nursing (M.S.N.)/Master of Business Administration Introduction: